 Harris was born in Atlanta, Georgia and grew up in the South.
 After graduation from Yale in 1971, he photographed North Carolina as part of a Duke University research project.
-Between 1972 and 1978 he lived and photographed in Hispanic villages in northern New Mexico and Inuit villages in Alaska.
+Between 1972 and 1978 he lived and photographed in Hispanic villages in northern New Mexico and Inuit and Yupik villages in Alaska.
 During these years, Harris also began to commute to North Carolina to teach documentary photography at Duke.
 In 1980 he founded the Center for Documentary Photography at Duke, which he directed for eight years.
 In 1989, he was a founder of The Center for Documentary Studies at Duke.
 Between 1995 and 1998 Harris launched DoubleTake Magazine with Robert Coles and coedited the publication through its first twelve issues.
 He is currently Professor of the Practice of Public Policy and Documentary Studies at Duke.
 Within the Center for Documentary Studies, he is the Creative Director of the Lewis Hine Documentary Fellows Program.
 In 2015 Harris won the Robert Cox undergraduate teaching award in the Social Sciences at Duke.